-The following information classifies deposits and investments by categories of risk as defined in GASB Statement No. 3, "Deposits With Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements."
+The following information classifies deposits and investments by categories of risk as defined in GASB Statement No. 3, "Deposits With Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements".

-Deposits: At year-end the carrying amount of the District's deposits was \$(14,193) and the bank balance was \$100.
-The District did not record a liability due to the "zero balance" nature of the account.
+Deposits: At year-end the carrying amount of the District's deposits was \$(35,116) and the bank balance was \$100.
+A liability was not recorded for the negative carrying amount of deposits because there was no actual overdraft, due to the "zero-balance" nature of the District's bank accounts.
+The negative carrying amount of deposits is due to the sweeping of monies into overnight repurchase agreements which are reported as "investments".
 The entire bank balance was covered by federal depository insurance.
-Although all State statutory requirements for the deposit of money had been followed, non-compliance with federal requirements would potentially subject the District to a successful claim by the FDIC.